hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 The purpose is also different.
 SLA is for users; SLA should help users if they can choose to use the service.
 But SLO is for developers and SREs.
 SLO helps developers to prioritize their work around the service.
 Let's say we are operating a service.
 Recently our monitoring system shows there is some delay in the service, which originally was not found.
 If we don't have SLO about latency, we always have to decide if the delay must be investigated or fixed.
 What if the latency increased by 30ms when we released a new feature?
 Is it a problem to be fixed?
 What if it is 15ms?
 SLO helps this situation.
 We can decide what to do when we face a problem.
-Simply, if it violates the SLO, then stop feature development and work on fixint the problem.
+Simply, if it violates the SLO, then stop feature development and work on fixing the problem.
 If SLO is still met, then keep working on feature development.
 Usually, the balance between feature development and site reliability is trade-off.
 Typical infrastructure engineers work on only site reliability, but from Site Reliability Engineering's perspective, they should also work on feature development.
 Pulling up the availability from 99.9% to 99.99% is super hard, while 99.9% can be sufficient in most cases.
 Having good SLO helps us to decide if we have to work on improving site reliability, or if we can keep working on feature development.